20-21 Oct 22, Annual Conference Dis:connectivity in processes of globalisation

 Where: IBZ, Amalienstr.
 38, 80799 Munich.

 Registration: The event is open to everyone, but seating is limited, so we kindly request attendees to pre-register (see below).
-Those not wanting to create an account may leave the password field blank.
+Those not wanting to create an account should leave the password field blank.
 We will send a Zoom link immediately prior to the event to those who wish to participate remotely.